El-Zedy/Monitoring-Logging-Stack/README.md

 - GitHub: GitHub serves as the collaborative platform for hosting and managing the Monitoring & Logging Stack project.
 The contribution workflow and version control provided by GitHub greatly facilitate the development process.

-- The valuable contributions of [Muhammad Gamal](https://github.com/muhammedgamal760) & [Ahmed Khaled](https://github.com/ahmedKhaled1995) A dedicated project contributor, Muhammad Gamal's teamwork and contributions have significantly enhanced the quality and success of the Monitoring & Logging Stack setup.
+- [Muhammad Gamal](https://github.com/muhammedgamal760) & [Ahmed Khaled](https://github.com/ahmedKhaled1995): A dedicated project contributor, Muhammad Gamal's teamwork and contributions have significantly enhanced the quality and success of the Monitoring & Logging Stack setup.

 ### Contact: